Gerdeth/Final-Project-Backend-/README.md

 We have made multiple get requests to get data from the backend and display it on the front.
 A delete request to delete to sell a stock or remove any information necessary.
 A put request to update any information needed.
+A post request that add information needed such as when you first create an account for the application.
+A get request to